-There are situations when a worker's disability could result in a direct threat to the health and safety of others in the workplace.
-For example, if a job requires you to drive a motor vehicle, but your migraines are accompanied by an aura that impairs your vision, making it hard for you to drive safely, your migraines may be considered a direct threat to others' safety.
+There are situations when a worker's disability could result in a direct threat to the health and safety of herself or others in the workplace.
+For example, if a job requires you to drive a motor vehicle, but your migraine attacks are accompanied by an aura that impairs your vision, making it hard for you to drive safely, your migraine disease may be considered a direct threat to your or others' safety.
 In that case, your employer is permitted to refuse your request for accommodation and terminate your employment.